CaioMonsorez/CaioMonsorez/README.md

 Im work with Technic Suporte IT, Project Manager, Quality Services with best practices ITIL, Data Analysis, dadhsboards production and today i discover what loveeeeee all types languages and wanna to dedicate my time with coding and all about languages.

-Everyday Im interest to learn on themes about Big Data, Science IA, Physic Nuclear, Phylosophy, Statistics and Gamers. =D
+Everyday Im interest to learn on themes about Big Data, Science IA, Physic Nuclear, Phylosophy, Statistics and Games. =D

+### Traveler

+I Love travel and languages and accents!!
+Seriosly!
+I discover it when arrived Spain-Barcelona.
+I lived in Spain for 1 year and was amazing!!
+The 2 years old learned to talk Catalao, Spanish and still trying with English!
+I feel then need to improve but, today im better then 2 years old ='D

 <!--
 **CaioMonsorez/CaioMonsorez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.